 Cusseta is a somewhat small town located in the state of Georgia.
 With a population of 11,368 people and five constituent neighborhoods, Cusseta is the 80th largest community in Georgia.

-The armed forces are a huge part of the life in Cusseta, employing 40.10% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Retail industries employ 20.69% and 12.42% of the civilian workforce, respectively.
+The armed forces are a huge part of the life in Cusseta, employing 38.93% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 22.55% and 13.79% of the civilian workforce, respectively.

-The education level of Cusseta citizens is substantially higher than the typical US community, as 31.46% of adults in Cusseta have at least a bachelor's degree.
+The overall education level of Cusseta is somewhat higher than in the average US city of 21.84%: 25.73% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Cusseta in 2010 was $19,538, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,152 for a family of four.
-However, Cusseta contains both very wealthy and poor people as well.
+The per capita income in Cusseta in 2010 was $19,487, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $77,948 for a family of four.

-Cusseta is a very ethnically-diverse town.
+Cusseta is an extremely ethnically-diverse town.
 The people who call Cusseta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cusseta residents report their race to be White, followed by Black or African-American.
 Cusseta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.34% of the town’s residents.
+People of Hispanic or Latino origin account for 14.95% of the town’s residents.
 Important ancestries of people in Cusseta include German, English, Italian, and French .

 The most common language spoken in Cusseta is English.
 Other important languages spoken here include Spanish and Indic languages.